NATIONAL EVENTS ONLINE:

 22nd of January at 9am AEST Brisbane / 10am AEDT Sydney via zoom.

-One-hour webinar hosted by WILPF, ICAN and others.
-Featuring former federal Senator for QLD Claire Moore, Ray Acheson (US, WILPF), Aunty Sue Coleman-Haseldine, Dimity Hawkins AM (ICAN co-founder), Bishop Philip Huggins (President of the National Council of Churches in Australia).
+One-hour webinar hosted by WILPF Australia.
+Featuring former federal Senator for QLD Claire Moore, Ray Acheson (US, WILPF), Aunty Sue Coleman-Haseldine, Dimity Hawkins AM (ICAN co-founder) and Bishop Philip Huggins (President of the National Council of Churches in Australia).

 RALLY: NUCLEAR WEAPONS ARE ILLEGAL